baetyl/baetyl/docs/guides/Image-capturing-and-AI-model-inference-with-video-infer-service.md

 ## Workflow

-- Step 1: Install Baetyl on Ubuntu18.04, more detailed contents please refer to [Qick-install-Baetyl](../install/Quick-Install.md)
+- Step 1: Install Baetyl on Ubuntu18.04, more detailed contents please refer to [Qickly install Baetyl](../install/Quick-Install.md)
 - Step 2: Write all services configuration file, and start Baetyl with command `sudo systemctl start baetyl`.
 Also, we can view the Baetyl's running status and all running containers through command `sudo systemctl status baetyl` and `docker ps`.
 More detailed contents of all services configuration please refer to [Configuration](#configuration)
-- Step 3: Select MQTTBox as the MQTT client that connect to BAETYL framework, more detailed contents please refer to [Device connect to BAETYL framework with Hub Service](Device-connect-to-BAETYL-framework-with-hub-service.md)
+- Step 3: Select MQTTBox as the MQTT client that connect to BAETYL framework, more detailed contents please refer to [Device connect to Hub Service](Device-connect-to-hub-service.md)
 - Step 4: Subscribe topic `video/infer/result` and observe whether it can be received normally

 The workflow of above operation is as follow: